Jindalee Operational Radar Network: Phase 4

 Phase 4 involved the completion of the JORN and its subsequent maintenance using a new contractor.
 In February 1997 Lockheed Martin and Tenix received a contract to deliver and manage the JORN.
 Subsequently, during June 1997 Lockheed and Tenix formed the company RLM Group to handle the joint venture.
 An operational radar system was delivered in April 2003, with maintenance contracted to continue until February 2007.

-In August 2008 Lockheed-Martin acquired Tenix Group's interest in RLM Holdings Pty Ltd.
+In August 2008, Lockheed Martin acquired Tenix Group's interest in RLM Holdings.

 Phase 5

 As a consequence of the duration of its construction, the JORN delivered in 2003 was designed to a specification developed in the early 1990s.
-During this period the Alice Springs radar had evolved significantly under the guidance of the Defence Science and Technology Organisation (DSTO).
+During this period the Alice Springs radar had evolved significantly under the guidance of the Defence Science & Technology Organisation.
 In February 2004 a fifth phase of the JORN project was approved.

 Phase 5 aimed to upgrade the Laverton and Longreach radars to reflect over a decade of OTHR research and development.
 It was scheduled to run until approximately the year 2011, but was completed around 2013/2014 due to skills shortage.
 All three stations are now similar, and use updated electronics.